MorpheusAIs/Docs/Guides/Code Contributor Weights Guide.md

 # Code Contributor Guide To Earning Weights & Their Implied Value

-## Tl;dr
+## TL;DR
 The emissions for Code Contributors are calculated based on "weights".
 An individual's allocation is equal to the individual's weights divided up by the total number of weights times the daily MOR emissions.
 Morpheus is a marketplace for Code.
 Thus, Coders are competing to provide high quality code at the best price, and then maintain that code and their weight in the Code Contributors' rewards.

 ## Weights Emissions Schedule & Supply Cap
 The weights earned by Coders are only valuable if they are scarce.
-The number of Coder weights that will be capped at 100 Million weights, at the end of the Coder reward period (16 years).
+The number of Coder weights is capped at 100 Million weights, at the end of the Coder reward period (16 years).

 ## Yearly Coding Weights
 - Year 1 / 50,000,000